Quantum noise: Linear amplification

-Types of Quantum Noise
+Examples

 Shot noise

-In precision optics with highly stabilized lasers and efficient detectors, quantum noise refers to the fluctuations of signal.

-The random error of interferometric measurements of position, due to the discrete character of photons measurement, is another quantum noise.
-The uncertainty of position of a probe in probe microscopy may also attributable to quantum noise; but not the dominant mechanism governing resolution.

-In an electric circuit, the random fluctuations of a signal due to the discrete character of electrons can be called quantum noise.
+The quantum principle of wave-particle duality means that flows that seem continuous at a macroscopic scale are actually made of discrete components when examined at small enough scales.
+For example, electrical current is made of individual electrons and light is made of individual photons.
+As a result, the number of constituent particles received in any given time interval from even an ideal source with constant average flow will be random with a Poisson distribution.

 An experiment by S. Saraf, et .al.

 demonstrated shot noise limited measurements as a demonstration of quantum noise measurements.
 Generally speaking, they amplified a Nd:YAG free space laser with minimal noise addition as it transitioned from linear to nonlinear amplification.
 The experiment required Fabry-Perot for filtering laser mode noises and selecting frequencies, two separate but identical probe and saturating beams to ensure uncorrelated beams, a zigzag slab gain medium, and a balanced detector for measuring quantum noise or shot-noise limited noise.